crossplane/crossplane/design/one-pager-merge-jets-proposal.md

 based on ARM and Google is using Magic Modules and DCL to generate TF provider, so it's likely that they will choose to do that for their Crossplane provider as well.
 [Provider Strategy doc][strategy-doc] goes into more detail about these tools.
-In summary, Terrajet will be a temporary solution that we put in place to get more coverage and at some point we'll need to discuss how to change the implementation to those tools.
+As a summary from that document, Terrajet-generated CRDs will not change but the controller implementation approach may differ once the vendors step in and we'll provide the necessary tooling to make this as smooth as possible.

-With that in mind, it's a hard choice to invest in separate Jet-based providers knowing that they will, even though after years, be deprecated at one point and users will have to migrate.
+With that in mind, it's a hard choice to invest in standalone Jet-based providers knowing that they will, probably after years, be deprecated at one point and users will have to migrate.
 At the same time, classic providers are very far from having the same coverage level.
 This creates confusion and reluctance to use either of the providers, which also results in decreased pace of contributions because of the divergence of efforts.

 With a single mixed provider, the story is much clearer; we fill the gaps with Terrajet and over time the implementation of the resources will change to be